Cannabis Banking: Dispensary-Friendly Banks and How to Apply

 Bank acct feature

-Banking for cannabis businesses is a topic surrounded with misinformation and myth.
+Banking for cannabis businesses is a topic surrounded by misinformation and myths.

-In this post, you'll learn everything you need to know about banking as a legal cannabis business, including why you need a bank account, where to find participating banks, and how to open your first account.
+In this post, you'll learn everything you need to know about banking as a legal cannabis business, including why you need a business banking account, where to find participating banks, and how to open your first account.

 Cannabis companies can have a bank account